abdelshok/react-redux-styled-boilerplate/README.md

-# ⚔️ CPI Internal Tool
+# 🎆 React Redux Styled Components Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and extended with a number of basic frameworks & technologies